SamratSahoo/Trayne/README.md

 {"messageType":"orchestrator training init"}
 ```

-Alternatively, run the project as a client:
+Alternatively, run the project as a client and specify the orchestrator's host and port:

 ```
 go run main.go --type client --host 127.0.0.1 --port 3000